Capital Acquisitions and Management Corporation

 Capital Acquisitions and Management Corporation (CAMCO) was a United States debt collection agency and subsidiary of Risk Management Financial Services, Inc., that was fined and closed down for repeated violations of the Fair Debt Collection Practices Act (FDCPA).
 Its closure marked the first time a Federal Trade Commission investigation shut down a collection company.

-CAMCO was a debt buyer focused on long overdue accounts - sometimes over a decade old, i.e. well beyond the statute of limitations - that it purchased for less than a penny on the dollar.
-Its employees would contact debtors by phone to collect funds.
-Consumers complained that collectors were calling late at night and/or using threatening language.
-Consumers also complained that they often had never heard of the supposed debt.
-After receiving numerous complaints from consumers regarding these abusive debt collection practices, the Federal Trade Commission (FTC) began an investigation of CAMCO in 2003.
-On 24 March 2004, the FTC filed a formal complaint alleging multiple violations of the FDCPA.
-On the same day, a consent decree was entered, in which CAMCO agreed to pay a $300,000 civil penalty and to refrain from further violations of the law.
+Business model

+CAMCO was a debt buyer, a type of company that purchases delinquent consumer debts from original creditors or other debt buyers.
+The company specialized in acquiring long-overdue accounts receivable - often more than a decade old - that were well beyond the statute of limitations for legal enforcement.
+Because these debts were essentially uncollectible through the courts, CAMCO purchased them for fractions of a penny on the dollar.

+According to the FTC, many of the debts CAMCO sought to collect were time-barred, meaning they could no longer be enforced through litigation, and were also beyond the reporting period permitted under the Fair Credit Reporting Act.
+Some debts had already been discharged in bankruptcy or had previously been paid in full.

 Notwithstanding the agreement, complaints of violations from consumers continued.
 Accordingly, on 3 December 2004, the FTC obtained an injunction against CAMCO and its owners and froze their assets.
 CAMCO headquarters were shut down by local police officers and representatives from the Federal Trade Commission and the company ceased functioning.

 The company was put into receivership and was forced to sell the consumer debts it had bought for collection.
 On January 19, 2005, the debts were sold at a public auction in New York to another debt buyer.

 On 30 November 2006, CAMCO and the Federal Trade Commission entered into a stipulated settlement Order whereby CAMCO, its owners and its affiliated companies agreed to pay an additional $1 million penalty and to a permanent ban from engaging in any debt collection activity.